Practitioner Marketing Meet the Practitioner: Zach “Keep it Simple” Flower

 What motivated you to start writing about developing?

 Chris Riley (co-founder of Fixate) did.
 I’d known Chris from a couple years before he started Fixate, and I’ve know Pat (O’Fallon, co-founder of Fixate) for 10 years.
 I had done some writing for a personal blog.
-When Chris started Fixate, he asked if I’d do some writing.
+When Chris started Fixate, he asked if I’d do some freelancing as a practitioner technical writer.
 And I liked it.
 Since then, I’ve been writing for Fixate, for TechTarget, and for my own work.

 Why do you write for Fixate?